Eugene Robinson (journalist): Career

 In 1976, he began his journalism career at the San Francisco Chronicle; his early assignments included the trial of publishing heiress Patty Hearst.
 He joined The Washington Post in 1980.
 Working his way up through the ranks, he was first a city hall reporter at the paper.
 He then became the assistant city editor; a South America correspondent based in Buenos Aires, Argentina; London bureau chief; foreign editor; and, most recently, the assistant managing editor of the paper's Style section.
 He began writing columns for the opinion page of the paper in 2005, also writes a twice-a-week column on politics and culture, and conducts a weekly online conversation with readers.

-Robinson appears frequently as a liberal political analyst on MSNBC cable-TV network's programs such as Morning Joe, PoliticsNation with Al Sharpton, The Rachel Maddow Show, The 11th Hour, and Andrea Mitchell Reports.
+Robinson appears frequently as a liberal political analyst on MSNOW cable-TV network's programs such as Morning Joe, PoliticsNation with Al Sharpton, The Rachel Maddow Show, The 11th Hour, and Andrea Mitchell Reports.
 In addition, he is often a panelist on NBC's public affairs program Meet the Press.

 Robinson was awarded the 2009 Pulitzer Prize for Commentary in recognition of his columns that focused on then-Senator Barack Obama in the context of his first presidential campaign.

 Robinson is a 2021 honoree of the Larry Foster Award for Integrity in Public Communication, a recognition from The Arthur W. Page Center for Integrity in Public Communication.
 He is a part of the fifth class of Larry Foster Award honorees, which honors professionals who "exemplify the importance of truthful communication with the public."

 In March 2022, Robinson was interviewed for the Frontline documentary Putin's Road to War, where he discussed the Russian invasion of Ukraine.

-Robinson resigned from The Washington Post in April, 2025.
+Robinson resigned from The Washington Post in April 2025.

+Robinson's book Freedom Lost, Freedom Won: A Personal History of America --which traces his family's roots back to his great-great-grandfather Henry Fordham, who was able to buy his freedom from slavery in 1851--was published in February 2026.
+The book also notes that the Orangeburg, SC house Robinson was raised in, built in 1903 by his maternal great-grandfather and known as the Maj.
+John Hammond Fordham House, was added to the National Register of Historic Places in 1985.
+Robinson and his sister Ellen still own it.